Harl Vincent

-Harl Vincent (October 19, 1893 – May 5, 1968) was the pen name of Harold Vincent Schoepflin, an American mechanical engineer and science fiction author.
-He was published regularly in science fiction pulp magazines.
+Harl Vincent (October 19, 1893 – May 5, 1968) was the pen name of Harold Vincent Schoepflin, an American mechanical engineer and science-fiction writer, He was published regularly in science-fiction pulp magazines.

 Life and work

-Vincent was born in Buffalo, New York in 1893.
+Vincent was born in Buffalo, New York, in 1893.
 He attended a technical high school, then enrolled in Rensselaer Polytechnic Institute.
 Vincent left RPI without completing his freshman year, in order to marry.
 He married Ruth Hoff, and they had two children, a son and a daughter.
 Vincent worked as a mechanical engineer for Westinghouse, specializing in the installation and testing of large electrical apparatus.
 Later he was employed as a sales engineer, becoming the manager of a local steam division.

-Vincent’s writing career began after he began reading Hugo Gernsback’s pioneering science fiction magazine Amazing Stories.
+Vincent's writing career began after he began reading Hugo Gernsback’s pioneering science-fiction magazine Amazing Stories.
 Vincent’s first published story, “The Golden Girl of Munan”, appeared in the June 1928 issue of the magazine.
-During the next fourteen years, Vincent published more than seventy science fiction stories.
-Although most of his work appeared in the early science fiction magazines, he published twice in the general fiction pulp magazine Argosy.
+During the next fourteen years, Vincent published more than seventy science-fiction stories.
+Although most of his work appeared in the early science-fiction magazines, he published twice in the general fiction pulp magazine Argosy.

 Although he ceased publishing during the early 1940s, Vincent remained involved with science fiction.
-After relocating to Los Angeles, Vincent joined the Los Angeles Science Fantasy Society and the Count Dracula Society, as well as attending local science fiction conventions.
+After relocating to Los Angeles, Vincent joined the Los Angeles Science Fantasy Society and the Count Dracula Society, as well as attending local science-fiction conventions.
 Vincent resumed writing late in life, publishing the novel The Doomsday Planet in 1966 and the story “Invader” in the September 1967 issue of If.

-Vincent died in Los Angeles on May 5, 1968 of emphysema and pneumonia complications.
+Vincent died in Los Angeles on May 5, 1968, of emphysema and pneumonia complications.